precurse/flacthis/README.md

 		sys	0m6.090s

 Run, and enjoy.
-If any issues are encountered, feel free to contact me at andrewklaus@gmail.com.
+If any issues are encountered, please contact me at andrewklaus@gmail.com.